outerbounds/metaflow-tools/azure/README.md

 Metaflow on Azure.

 ## terraform/
-These sample templates brings up a minimal but functional Metaflow services stack on Azure.
+These sample templates bring up a minimal Metaflow services stack on Azure.